VCityTeam/py3dtilers/Tilers/ObjTiler/README.md

 ```
 (venv) python Tilers/ObjTiler/ObjTiler.py  $PATH
 ```
 $PATH should point to a directory holding a set of OBJ files.
-The 3DTiles tilesets will contained all of the Obj that are in the directory, using their filename as ID.
+The resulting 3DTiles tileset will contain all of the Obj that are in the directory, using their filename as ID.

-It should produce a directory named "obj_tilesets"
+This command should produce a directory named "obj_tilesets"

 ### Debugging temporary notes
 Once [installed and ran](Install.md) and in order to 3D visulalize the results produced by the Tilers you might